DataDog/hiring-engineers/answers.md

 ### Anomaly Graph.

-The anomaly function/plot displays metrics/situations where the query returns values outside the historical/established norm.
+The anomaly graph displays metrics/situations where the query returns values outside the historical/established norm.
 It highlights these areas in red as seen in the image below.
-For my choice of metric, it includes extreme/outlier values or areas of relatively minimal change.
+For my choice of metric, it includes extreme and/or outlier values as well as unexpected behaviour (the area of minimal change).

 ###### Timeboard - Highlighting the anomalies